 The Child and Adolescent Psychiatry Training Program is a 2-year multidisciplinary program administered and taught by a large and diverse faculty.
-While most of the training experiences are in Chapel Hill, residents spend time at the UNC Child Outpatient Program in Raleigh, NC, as well as a number of community psychiatry sites throughout the state.
+While most of the training experiences are in Chapel Hill, fellows spend time at the UNC Child Outpatient Program in Raleigh, NC, as well as a number of community psychiatry sites throughout the state.

 We ensure that trainees acquire a sound knowledge of human development, and considerable emphasis is placed on psychodynamic principles.
-Our residents learn to effectively integrate the biological, psychological, and social aspects of child and adolescent psychiatric theory and practice, including:
+Our fellows learn to effectively integrate the biological, psychological, and social aspects of child and adolescent psychiatric theory and practice, including:

 - Group therapy